Jsohal174/Image-Classifier/README.md

 ## 🙏 Acknowledgments

-- DeepLearning.AI for the excellent Deep Learning Specialization course
-- Andrew Ng and the course instructors
+- Joseph Redmon and Ali Farhadi for creating the YOLO algorithm and YOLOv3
-- Drive.ai for providing the car detection dataset
+- The OpenCV team for the excellent DNN module
-- The YOLO authors for their groundbreaking work in object detection
+- The COCO dataset team for providing comprehensive object detection training data
+- The open-source computer vision community

 ---

-If you found this project helpful, please consider giving it a star!
+If you found this project helpful, please consider giving it a star! ⭐

-**Note**: This project was created as part of the Convolutional Neural Networks course (Course 4) in the Deep Learning Specialization by DeepLearning.AI on Coursera.